openalloc/.github/profile/README.md

 * [_Open Portfolio_ Project](https://github.com/open-portfolio/FlowAllocatorApp/) - Github site for the development project, including full source code

+These are available on the App Store as **free** downloads for macOS.

 ### Flow Allocator

 A portfolio rebalancing tool.